ariselab/rose6icse/submissions/available/deepinspect1/README.md

 # DeepInspect: Testing DNN Image Classifier for Confusion & Bias Errors  (ICSE'20)

 DeepInspect is a tool to test any DNN based image classifier and outputs potential confusion and bias errors.
+Check out [DeepInspect website](https://github.com/ARiSE-Lab/DeepInspect) for more information details.
+A pre-print of the paper can be found at [ICSE20_DeepInspect.pdf](https://yuchi1989.github.io/papers/ICSE20_DeepInspect.pdf).

 ## Reproduce paper results